Discover Swiss Financial Secrets That Maximize Your Money!

 When considering that passive investing works well and that 99% of fund managers cannot beat passive investing over the long term, we must ask ourselves why we should pay such fees.

 Using the same entity for your bank account and investments may not be the best idea.
-The best banks are not offering investments.
-And the best investment platforms are not offering bank accounts.
+The best banks do not offer investments, and the best investment platforms do not offer bank accounts.

-Despite being in the mass affluent population, I am not using a private bank.
-And I am not looking to use one either.
+Despite being among the mass affluent, I do not use a private bank and am not looking to use one.
 I am fairly content with my simple bank system and prefer to separate my investments from my bank.

 If you are interested in private banks, you could be interested in Everon, another digital private bank.